 American Express Explorer and Business Explorer cardholders can convert their Membership Rewards Gateway credit card points into frequent flyer points with eight partner airlines and two hotel chains: but which of these programs present the best value for savvy spenders?

-With AMEX Explorer customers rewarded with 100,000 bonus Gateway points when applying by November 30 2017 and spending at least $1,500 on purchases within the first three months ($3,000 for the Business Explorer) – and those points converting to most airlines at a 4:3 rate – Australian Business Traveller crunches the numbers to find the best ways to spend your cool bonus.
+With AMEX Business Explorer customers rewarded with 100,000 bonus Gateway points when applying by November 30 2017 and spending at least $3,000 on purchases within the first three months – and those points converting to most airlines at a 4:3 rate – Australian Business Traveller crunches the numbers to find the best ways to spend your cool bonus.

 1. Upgrade to Cathay Pacific premium economy, business class via Asia Miles